The Last of Us: Left Behind: Critical response

-Awards
+Accolades

 The Last of Us: Left Behind received multiple nominations and awards from gaming publications.
 Following its release, GameSpot awarded Left Behind Game of the Month for February 2014.
-For the year 2014, the game was review aggregator GameRankings' highest-rated PlayStation 3 game, and Metacritic's third-highest-rated PlayStation 3 game.
+For the year 2014, the game was review aggregator GameRankings's highest-rated PlayStation 3 game, and Metacritic's third-highest-rated PlayStation 3 game.
 GameSpot nominated the game for Game of the Year, and awarded it PS3 Game of the Year.
-It also received Most Valuable Add-On Content at the SXSW Gaming Awards, and Best DLC from Hardcore Gamer.
-The game's story received awards at the 11th British Academy Video Games Awards, IGN AU Black Beta Select Awards 2014, and the 67th Writers Guild of America Awards; the game's ending also won Best Memorable Moment from IGN Australia.
-The character of Ellie received Most Valuable Character at the SXSW Gaming Awards, while Ashley Johnson's performance as the character won an award at the British Academy Video Games Awards.
-The game was also recognized as being innovative; it was nominated for the Games for Change award at The Game Awards 2014, as well as the Matthew Crump Cultural Innovation Award at the SXSW Gaming Awards.
+It received Most Valuable Add-On Content at the SXSW Gaming Awards, and Best DLC from Hardcore Gamer.
+The story received awards at the 11th British Academy Video Games Awards and the 67th Writers Guild of America Awards.
+Ellie won Most Valuable Character at the SXSW Gaming Awards, and Ashley Johnson's performance was awarded at the British Academy Video Games Awards.
+The game nominated for the Games for Change award at The Game Awards 2014, and the Matthew Crump Cultural Innovation Award at the SXSW Gaming Awards.